projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 Interrupt Interface
 ===================

-DM calls these interrupt functions to send level, edge or MSI interrupt to destination emulated devices:
+The DM calls these interrupt functions to send a level, edge, or MSI interrupt to destination emulated devices:

 .. code-block:: c